-We use the TNG100 $M_{*} - \sigma_{*, z, 3~\rm kpc}$ relation derived by \citet{Sohn2024a}.
-The TNG100 relation is derived from quiescent galaxies with specific star formation rate lower than $2 \times 10^{-11}$ yr$^{-1}$ at $z = 0$.
-Because \citet{Sohn2024a} showed that the velocity dispersions measured within 3 kpc and 10 kpc are comparable, we use $M_{*} - \sigma_{*, z, 3~\rm kpc}$ relation from \citet{Sohn2024a} without any aperture correction.
+We used the TNG100 $M_{*} - \sigma_{*, z, 3~\rm kpc}$ relation derived by \citet{Sohn2024a}.
+The TNG100 relation is derived from quiescent galaxies with specific star formation rates lower than $2 \times 10^{-11}$ yr$^{-1}$ at $z = 0$.
+Because \citet{Sohn2024a} showed that the velocity dispersions measured within 3 kpc and 10 kpc are comparable, we used the $M_{*} - \sigma_{*, z, 3~\rm kpc}$ relation from \citet{Sohn2024a} without any aperture correction.

-In Figure \ref{fig:sigmacom}, the navy dashed line shows the TNG100 $M_{*} - \sigma_{*, z, 3~\rm kpc}$ relation.
+In Figure \ref{fig:sigmacom}, the dashed navy line shows the TNG100 $M_{*} - \sigma_{*, z, 3~\rm kpc}$ relation.
 The TNG100 relation describes the distribution of EAGLE-50 quiescent galaxies very well, except for galaxies in the EAGLE-NoAGN simulation.
-The relations derived from both simulations differ significantly from the observed relation as \citet{Sohn2024a} already pointed out.
+The relations derived from both simulations differ significantly from the observed relation, as \citet{Sohn2024a} already pointed out.
 In other words, the $M_{*} - \sigma_{*}$ relations derived from EAGLE and TNG100 simulations with AGN feedback are all coincident at $M_{*} > 10^{10.5}~\Mdot$.

-\subsection{The Velocity Dispersion Complete Samples}
+\subsection{The velocity dispersion complete samples}

-The velocity dispersion function (VDF) measures the number of galaxies within bins of velocity dispersion.
+The VDF measures the number of galaxies within bins of velocity dispersion.
 Deriving the VDF in both observations and simulations can be affected by systematic incompleteness introduced by sample selection.
 For example, \citet{Sohn2017b} showed that constructing the VDF from a volume-limited sample leads to incompleteness in velocity dispersion, primarily due to the large scatter between velocity dispersion and galaxy magnitude.
-Similarly, deriving VDFs from simulations also requires care in constructing velocity dispersion-complete samples \citep{Sohn2024b}.
+Similarly, deriving VDFs from simulations also requires care in the construction of velocity dispersion -complete samples \citep{Sohn2024b}.

-We start constructing the velocity dispersion complete samples from the stellar mass-limited samples (i.e., $M_{*} > 10^{9}~\Mdot$) in five EAGLE simulations.
-Figure \ref{fig:sigmacom} displays that stellar velocity dispersions are generally proportional to the stellar mass, but with significant scatters.
-Because of this scatter, the determination of the velocity dispersion completeness limit of the stellar-mass limited sample is not straightforward.
+We started constructing the velocity dispersion -complete samples from the stellar mass-limited samples (i.e., $M_{*} > 10^{9}~\Mdot$) in five EAGLE simulations.
+Figure \ref{fig:sigmacom} shows that stellar velocity dispersions are generally proportional to the stellar mass, but with significant scatters.
+Because of this scatter, the determination of the velocity dispersion completeness limit of the stellar mass-limited sample is not straightforward.